-Foods that can help you add calories to your diet include:
+Snack foods that can help you add calories to your diet include:

 Crackers with peanut butter.

-Cereal with half and half.
+Cereal with half-and-half.

 High-calorie drinks like whole milk, milkshakes, and nutritional supplements, such as nutrition shakes.

-Adding calories to a meal or snack
+Add calories to a meal or snack.

 Add an egg or egg yolk to meat loaf, macaroni and cheese, or similar foods.
 Be sure to cook the food after adding the egg.